web-platform-tests/wpt/docs/writing-tests/index.md

   for tips on how to write great rendering tests.
 There are a few different ways to write rendering tests:

-  * [Reftests](reftests) should be used to test rendering and layout.
+  * [Reftests](reftests) are great for testing rendering and layout.
 They consist of two or more pages with assertions as to whether they render identically or not.

-  * [Visual tests](visual) should be used for checking rendering where there is a large number of conforming renderings such that reftests are impractical.
+  * [Visual tests](visual) are great for checking rendering where there is a large number of conforming renderings such that reftests are impractical.
     They consist of a page that renders to final state at which point a screenshot can be taken and compared to an expected rendering for that user agent on that platform.

-* [testharness.js](testharness) tests should be used (where possible!) for testing everything else.
+* [testharness.js](testharness) tests can be used to test most everything else (a few exceptions follow).
 They are built with the testharness.js unit testing framework, and consist of assertions written in JavaScript.

 * [wdspec](wdspec) tests are written in Python using [pytest](https://docs.pytest.org/en/latest/) and test [the WebDriver browser